-The Mayor acknowledged the people past and present of the Wadawurrung, Dja Dja Wurrung, Eastern Maar and Wotjobaluk tribes, whose land forms the Pyrenees Shire.
-We pay our respect to the customs, traditions and stewardship of the land by the elders and people of these tribes on whose land we meet today.
+We acknowledge the people past and present of the Wadawurrung, Dja Dja Wurrung, Djab Wurrung and Wotjobaluk tribes, whose land forms the Pyrenees Shire.

+We pay our respect to the customs, traditions and stewardship of the land by the elders and people of these tribes, on whose land we meet today.